 How to create a strong password

 Need help creating a password?
-Here’s how to make a good password:
+Here’s how to create a strong password:

 - Choose three or four random words and put them together